 Champagne and Sparkling, the preferred gift for your hostess, is basically the best pre- and post-dinner drink.
 Toast a glass with loved ones before digging into Thanksgiving dinner, and don’t forget that those bubbles really help settle the stomach after a heavy meal.

 Kevin likes to start the meal off with a sparkling Blanc de Blanc for its crisp and refreshing qualities.
-For an after-dinner sip, Ryan opts for a Brut Nature which is lower in sugar and plays well with that full stomach.
+For an after-dinner sip, opt for a Brut Nature which is lower in sugar and plays well with that full stomach.